byteManiak/Qt-Shader-IDE/README.md

 - [ ] ```Help``` section.
 - [ ] Text formatting features.
 - [x] Include all uniforms and attributes by default. (not visible to the user)

+Doesn't quite work on Windows yet.
+Need to do more debugging.